lanl/CoARCT/README.md

 ### Building on Ubuntu

 Prajjwald reported some solutions to problems with building on Ubuntu.
 Please see [issue #1](https://github.com/lanl/CoARCT/issues/1).

+These issues may be mitigated in the clang-5.0 branch.

 ## Copyright